Bakuliya-sudo/project_jenkis-/README.md

 8. to install jenkins see the codes in null_resource.tf file.
 9. All your metadata should me stored in a S3 buket and for that need to have backend.tf file that personalize your storage name.
 This file should be present in #configuration folder as well.
 This S3 buked will be loked and only the team members will have acces to it.
-10. in the instance.tf file we add all the dependency needed to make it reusable.
+10. in the instance.tf file we add all the dependency needed to make it reusable. in your workspace please run # spurce setenv.sh -var-file configurations/regions/ohio.tfvars to change the local file in Ohio ( or choose the necesary region). after you set your workspace run #terraform init, then #terraform apply -var-file configurations/regions/ohio.tfvar to create your Jenkings instance. coppy the instance public-ip and in your browser add :8080 to connect to jenkins service.